 The heart of the British economy is made up by SMEs and are responsible for creating a majority of new jobs.
-The Federation of Small Businesses (FSB) says that last year alone, SMEs accounted for more than 99 per cent of all private sector businesses in Britain, 60 per cent of private sector employment, and 51 per cent of all private sector turnover.
+The Federation of Small Businesses (FSB) says that in 2018 alone, SMEs accounted for more than 99 per cent of all private sector businesses in Britain, 60 per cent of private sector employment, and 51 per cent of all private sector turnover.

 According to research carried out by Facebook, 5.4 million SMEs currently operate in the UK alone, and contribute £1.3 trillion to the UK economy.
 Across the whole of the European Union, 93 million people are employed by SMEs.

 The emerging presence of SMEs is ever growing, and the urge to empower them is paramount to economic growth.

 In today’s business landscape, SMEs are determined to be more innovative, creative and digitally-conscious.
 The UK is at the forefront of a global revolution; the digital revolution.
 We see it everywhere in our daily lives – the dominance and continuous rise in profits of tech giants such as Amazon, Uber and e-commerce retailer Boohoo are leading examples that are showing us that the future is digital.

 Big data, artificial intelligence and quantum computing are transforming the way that we live and that businesses operate across the globe.
 Entrepreneurs are focused more than ever on innovation and technology.

 The result of this comes from an incremental growth of big chain retail stores shutting its doors, and new developments of consumer behaviour is continuously changing within leisure and e-commerce.